Emergence of meta-stable clustering in mean-field transformer models: Introduction

-In Section \ref{sec:2} we introduce the framework and some notation.
+\paragraph{Structure of the paper} In Section \ref{sec:2} we introduce the framework and some notation.
 In Section \ref{sec:3} we present the large-$N$ convergence results.
 In Section \ref{sec:4} we discuss the long-time analysis of the dynamics and the corresponding meta-stability results.
 In Section \ref{sec:5} we present some numerical simulations and in Section \ref{sec:6} the conclusions.